suhasaggarwal/CodeRepositoryv1/README.md

 Polling for new Urls occur every 2 hours.

 Delta Crawler -
-Generates url from which requests is logged in Elasticsearch.
+C)Generates url from which requests is logged in Elasticsearch.
 Url Set is generated twice in a day.
 If url has not already been crawled before and is not present in Entity index, it is crawled and its entity data is added in Entity index.